4 · Professional Evolution Analysis

 Reasoning The Why & Brand Strategy

-Brand strategy: the gap works in my favor, so I use it.
-I keep the Driver's focus and decisiveness while leaning on the warmth and energy other people already see in me.
-For a law school audience it comes down to one idea: I can argue decisively and still connect with the room.
+Brand strategy: This gap works in my favor, so I use it.
+I keep the focus and decisiveness of a Driver and lean into the warmth and energy people already see in me.
+For law, it comes down to one thing I believe about myself: I can argue a point decisively and still connect with the room.

 Core Values · Work Preferences